AntonioCoppe/notion-template-shop/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
-This repository contains multiple apps, but Vercel will automatically deploy the `storefront` folder thanks to the `vercel.json` file in the project root.
+This repository contains multiple apps, but Vercel will build the `storefront` folder according to the commands in the `vercel.json` file.